 "Excellent academic and pastoral support systems, which are facilitated by College based tuition and reinforced by good informal staff student relations; ....... such systems have contributed to low non completion rates and high achievement by students."
 [HEFCE]

 The Chemistry school has at present four main buildings housing its teaching and research facilities lecture theatres, undergraduate laboratories and computer rooms.
 These are the Inorganic Chemistry Laboratory, the Physical and Theoretical Chemistry Laboratory, the Dyson-Perrins laboratory and the Chemical Research Laboratory.
-There are plans to centralise all the practical teaching in a new purpose built building in 2014.
+The new centralised practical laboratory is scheduled for completion in April 2018 and it is expected to be in use by October 2018.
 The buildings are clustered together in the Science Area of the University, all within easy reach of the Colleges.
 The University's science libraries are likewise close by, though undergraduates find most of their needs met by well resourced College libraries.
 The Colleges also provide independent networked computing facilities for their students.

 "Library provision in chemistry at Oxford is excellent. ...
 Each College has its own library containing appropriate texts.
 The Hooke lending library, and the main reference library, the Radcliffe, are of a very high standard".
 [HEFCE]